mathieucarbou/MycilaWebSerial/docs/index.md

 - Removed ESP8266 support
 - Simplified callbacks
-- Fixes UI
+- Fixed UI
-- Fixes for web socket message cleanup
+- Fixed Web Socket auto reconnect
-- Fixed to reconnect logic in the UI
+- Fixed Web Socket client cleanup (See `WEBSERIAL_MAX_WS_CLIENTS`)
-- Command history (up/down arrow keys)
+- Command history (up/down arrow keys) saved in local storage
-- Support logo, fallback to title if not found.
+- Support logo and fallback to title if not found.

 To add a logo, add a handler for `/logo` to serve your logo in the image format you want, gzipped or not.
 You can use the [ESP32 embedding mechanism](https://docs.platformio.org/en/latest/platforms/espressif32.html).